| | With stockpiles of

 years, which means it loses only half its radioactivity over that

-period.
 Traces of plutonium in depleted

 uranium (DU) weapons used by NATO-led forces in the Balkans have aroused